 The best thing about In Real Life is that you don’t need to be a fan of eSports or Korea to like the book.
-The story is a typical tale of growth and realization of dreams, narrated by Seth Gordon aka GamerSeth.
-Seth deals with issues revolving his family, high school, and girls before even focusing on Korea and eSports.
+The story is a typical tale of the growth and realization of dreams, narrated by Seth Gordon aka GamerSeth.
+Seth deals with issues revolving around his family, high school, and girls before even focusing on Korea and eSports.
 In fact, at first, Seth is just like any other high school teenager who loves gaming.
-But In Real Life soon makes it obvious that is not only Seth a fan of E-Sports, he’s an E-Sports champion.
+But In Real Life soon makes it obvious that is not only Seth a fan of online gaming, but he’s also an E-Sports champion.

 The book introduces the reader to eSports and prevalent cultural attitudes towards professional gaming in both the U.S. and South Korea, often using Seth’s family members to represent how strange the idea of professional eSports is to America.

 Also on KultScene: YG Entertainment Wants You To Know It’s Different

 Seth is one of the best western players in Starfare, based on the popular Korean game Starcraft, and he gets recruited by a Korean E-Gaming team (not unlike how trainees are approached by Korean K-pop companies), set up with the gaming headphones, rig, and all the other equipment he would need for the road ahead.
 Seth and his brother are both athletes, but Seth’s potential career in eSports is looked down upon by his parents, who are concerned that there’s not really any money in playing video games all day.
 In comparison, they take pride in the fact that his brother plays league basketball, even when he doesn’t get scouted by major leagues.